Peter-AK/Peter-AK.github.io/_posts/2020-05-24-You_sunk_my_battleship.md

 				</tr>
 				</table></p>
 			<p>Each round the player will fire a number of salvos corresponding to the number of ships that are alive.
 			<br>The selection of grid spaces to attack will happen during the turn, the shots will be fired simultaneously at the end of the turn.
-The player will find out if he had hit something at the end of his turn.
+The player will find out if he had hit something at the end of his turn.</p>
-			<br>(Since a player has multiple shots during a given turn(unless he has 1 ship left), I think it's for the best that he only finds out at the end of the turn whether they hit.
+			<p>(Since a player has multiple shots during a given turn [unless he has 1 ship left], I think it's for the best that he only finds out at the end of the turn whether they hit.
 Otherwise it will give a big disadvantage to the player who starts second.)</p>
 			<p>The player who kill all his enemy's ships will win </p>
 		</td>
 		<td  style="background-color:#eaeaea">